DKeAlvaro/DKeAlvaro.github.io/blog/My Coding Stack In 2026/index.md

 # My Coding Stack in 2026
-Back in 2024 I had a heated discussion with an italian girl who said AI would create inequalities - I was completely oposed to that view.
+In 2024 I had a heated discussion with an italian girl who said AI would create inequalities - I was completely oposed to that view.

 Looking back, the girl was right.